 The Birth of My AI-Indexed Authority Framework

 I didn’t start by chasing visibility.
 In June 2024, Google built a Knowledge Panel for me before I even knew what a panel was.
-Friends were the first to see my name appearing on the right side of search — machines had already decided I was notable.
+Friends and followers were the first to see my name appearing on the right side of search — machines had already decided I was notable.

 On August 24, 2024, I claimed that first panel: Internet Personality, created from public presence.
 As I began publishing long-form content, Google recognized a broader scope of expertise — updating my title to Content Creator (Travel).